 In relation to benefits earned prior to 1 April 2014, the assumption for real salary increases (salary increases in excess of price inflation) will be determined by an allowance of 1.25% p.a. over the inflation assumption as described above.
 This includes allowance for promotional increases.
-In addition to the long term salary increase assumption allowance has been made for expected short term pay restraint for employers Depending on the circumstances of the employer, the variants on short term pay that have been applied are either allowances of 1.25% or 1.75% per annum for each year from the valuation date up to 31 March 2020.
-The allowance made has been notified to each employer separately on their individual results schedule.
+In addition to the long term salary increase assumption allowance has been made for expected short term pay restraint for employers The default assumption is for pay growth of 3% (covering both headline increases and incremental drift) each year from the valuation date up to 31st March 2023 although employers will be able to opt for the long-term assumption only should they wish.